 5. Ensure That Qualified Personnel Examine And Maintain The Playground:

-- An authorized person needs to maintain and check the playground and equipment regularly.
+- An authorized person must check the playground design and equipment and regularly conduct playground inspections.

 - If you notice any dangerous conditions in the ground or rusted equipment at kids’ play centers or schools, then report it to the authority concerned as soon as possible.